louismntnu/personal-website/content/authors/admin/_index.md

     url: https://www.ntnu.no/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a forth year PhD student in the Department of Mathematical Sciences at the Norwegian University of Science and Technology in Trondheim, Norway.
+bio: I am a fourth year PhD student in the Department of Mathematical Sciences at the Norwegian University of Science and Technology in Trondheim, Norway.